Full 4 Day Jordan Road Trip Itinerary

 Day 4 - Getting from Wadi Rum back to Amman

-So having stayed in Jordan only Monday-Friday we didn’t want to rush our visit and try to see everything.
-This is why after Wadi Rum, instead of going further south to Aqaba (towards the Red Sea) like most people do, we headed back to Amman to finish off out 4 day road trip in Jordan
+Since we stayed in Jordan only Monday-Friday we didn’t want to rush and try to see everything.
+This is why after Wadi Rum, instead of going further south to Aqaba (towards the Red Sea) like most people do, we headed back to Amman to finish off our 4 day road trip in Jordan

 We found that heading directly from Wadi Rum to Amman is probably one of the most difficult (or most expensive) legs of the route.

-Since we were two, all of these options worked out either really expensive, really long or really awkward timing.
-Overall the cost of this leg of the trip works out about 80% of what a car for the 4 days would cost.
+The cost (for 2 people) of this leg of the trip was about 80% of what a car for the 4 days would cost.

 The drive is long, its about 350 km, and took us around 4/5 hours with bathroom breaks.
 This is considering we had quite good conditions on the road and it wasn’t busy.
 The road itself is good so driving should not be an issue overall and if you plan correctly and take it easy, stopping along the roads may even lead to some hidden treasures.

 We were lucky enough to stumble on some bakeries and and can get great arabic or turkish coffee almost everywhere!